jnguyen9763/website-v1/README.md

-# jnguyen9763.github.io
+# website-v1

-Hello!
-This repository is for my personal website: https://jnguyen9763.github.io/
+This is the first version of my personal website.
+You can see it here: https://jnguyen9763.github.io/website-v1